Marius Fiche

 Overview of these collections

-Liliana Bucci, known as «Tatiana», was deported on 29/03/1944 by the convoy n.
-25T from the Risiera San Sabba (Trieste).
-On 04/04/1944, at the age of 7, she was in Auschwitz with her little sister Alessandra “Andra” Bucci (aged 5), her mother Mira Perlow, her grandmother Rosa Farberow, her aunt Gisela Perlow and her cousin Sergio De Simone.
-Tatiana and Andra are sent to the Kinder Block (children’s block) and kept apart for medical experiments because they are considered twins.
-The two sisters manage to escape without physical violence.
-Mira and Gisela Perlow also survive in the camp.
-On the other hand, little Sergio De Simone is murdered in Bullenhuser Damm, near Hamburg, after undergoing medical experiments in the concentration camp of Neuengamme.
-Grandmother Rosa, aunts Sonia and Paula, uncles Aron Ernesto and Giuseppe Yossi, and cousins Mario and Silvio Perlow also died in Auschwitz or Ravensbrück.
+Liliana Bucci, known as "Tatiana", was deported on 29/03/1944 by convoy no. 25T from the Risiera San Sabba (Trieste).
+On 04/04/1944, at the age of 7, she found herself in Auschwitz with her little sister Alessandra "Andra" Bucci (aged 5), her mother Mira Perlow, her grandmother Rosa Farberow, her aunt Gisela Perlow and her cousin Sergio De Simone.
+Tatiana and Andra are destined for the Kinder Block (the children’s block) and kept apart for medical experiments because they are considered twins.
+The two sisters manage to escape without suffering physical violence, however; Mira and Gisela Perlow also survive in the camp.
+On the other hand, little Sergio De Simone was murdered in Bullenhuser Damm, near Hamburg, after undergoing medical experiments at the Neuengamme concentration camp.
+Grandmother Rosa, aunts Sonia and Paula, uncles Aron Ernesto and Giuseppe Yossi, and cousins Mario and Silvio Perlow also died at Auschwitz or Ravensbrück.

-Released on 27/01/1945 by the Red Army, Tatiana and Andra Bucci were first placed in an orphanage in Prague, then in a Jewish educational reception centre run by Alice Goldberger in Lingfield (England).
-Finally, after a long search by their parents Mira and Giovanni, in December 1946 the family was reunited and moved back to Trieste.
+Released on 01/27/1945 by the Red Army, Tatiana and Andra Bucci were first placed in an orphanage in Prague, then in a Jewish educational center run by Alice Goldberger in Lingfield (England).
+Finally, after a long search carried out by their parents Mira and Giovanni, in December 1946 the family was reunited again and settled in Trieste.

-It was in the 1980s that the Bucci sisters began to witness and actively engage for the memory of the Shoah in Italy, participating in commemorations and trips to Auschwitz organized by Italian institutions.
-Their story is recounted in the book by Titti Marrone entitled
+It was from the 1980s that the Bucci sisters began to bear witness and actively engage in the memory of the Holocaust in Italy, participating in commemorations and trips to Auschwitz organized by Italian institutions.
+Their story is told among others in the book by Titti Marrone entitled

-Portrait of the Bucci sisters with their cousin Sergio De Simone (Fiume, 29/11/1943), ©Memorial de la Shoah/Coll.
-Bucci
+Portrait of the Bucci sisters with their cousin Sergio De Simone (Fiume, 29/11/1943), – Shoah Memorial/Bucci Coll.

-From the archives of the Prefecture of Milan and Varese, this collection contains a very large number of documents (92,100 views) on
+From the archives of the Prefectures of Milan and Varese, this collection includes numerous documents (92,100 views) on

-The Jewish community in Milan has 896 deportees, of whom only 50 have survived.
+The Jewish community of Milan has 896 deportees, only 50 of whom have survived.

-From the union archives, this collection contains numerous documents (about 17,000 views) on the implementation of
+From the archives of the Union, this collection includes numerous documents (about 17,000 views) on the enforcement of

 There is also a very rich documentation concerning the activities of the Jewish assistance organization

-All these documents are now available in the reading room of the Holocaust Memorial
+All these documents are now accessible in the reading room of the Shoah Memorial

 Partners:

-In 1975, Serge Mogère, author of comics, visited a house threatened with destruction in Choisy-le-Roy and discovered a beautiful album of old photos, apparently abandoned by former owners.
-Disturbed by these family photos, the faces and the period costumes he discovered in this album, he decided to keep it.
-A few months ago, Mr. Mogère handed over this photo album to the Shoah Memorial photolibrary.
+In 1975, Serge Mogère, author of comics, visited a house threatened with destruction in Choisy-le-Roy and discovered a magnificent album of old photos, visibly abandoned by former owners.
+Troubled by these family photos, the faces and period costumes he discovered in this album, he decided to keep it.
+A few months ago, Mr. Mogère handed over this photo album to the photo library of the Shoah Memorial.

-A long research work by documentalists and archivists of the Shoah Memorial has finally revealed that these were in fact photographs of the Warsaw-born Punski family from the 1920s to1930, among which were those of a well-known actress, Franya Winter, performed by the Germans in 1942 in the city of Ashmyany (now located in Belarus).
+A long research work carried out by documentalists and archivists of the Shoah Memorial finally revealed that these were actually photos of the Punski family, originally from Warsaw, dating from the 1920s1930, among which were those of a well-known actress, Franya Winter, performed by the Germans in 1942 in the city of Ashmyany (now located in Belarus).

-Meryl Frank gives the daughter of Serge Mogère the earrings of Malka Punski
+Meryl Frank gives Serge Mogère’s daughter the earrings of Malka Punski

-How could these photos have been abandoned in France, in this pavilion of Choisy-le-Roy and rediscovered 70 years later?
+How did these photos end up abandoned in France, in this pavilion of Choisy-le-Roy and rediscovered 70 years later?

-The documentalists of the Centre de documentation du Mémorial de la Shoah conducted the investigation and eventually found a member of the Punski family in the United States: Meryl Frank.
+The documentalists of the Documentation Center of the Shoah Memorial conducted the investigation and finally found a member of the Punski family in the United States: Meryl Frank.

-This woman, who is also the US ambassador for women’s rights at the UN, sent a family tree that allowed the documentalists to understand that one of Franya Winter’s brothers had emigrated to France in the 1920s and was unfortunately deported by convoy no. 5, leaving behind a woman and a child, To date, we have not found the trace.
+This woman, who is also the US ambassador to the UN for women’s rights, sent a family tree that allowed the documentalists to understand that one of Franya Winter’s brothers had emigrated to France in the 1920s and unfortunately was deported by Convoy No. 5, leaving behind a wife and a child whose, to date, we have not found the trace.

-Meryl Frank decided to make the trip from the United States to visit the Shoah Memorial for the first time on Thursday, February 18, 2016.
+Meryl Frank decided to make the trip from the United States to visit for the first time the Shoah Memorial on Thursday, February 18, 2016.
 On this occasion, she met Serge Mogère, the person who discovered the album of photographs.
-Both came accompanied by their respective daughters and Meryl Frank wanted to offer the daughter of Serge Mogère a pair of earrings that belonged to Malka Punski, the mother-in-law of Franya Winter, who was also a victim of the Shoah.
+Both came with their respective daughters and Meryl Frank wanted to give the daughter of Serge Mogère a pair of earrings that belonged to Malka Punski, Franya Winter’s mother-in-law, who was also a victim of the Holocaust.